OfficeDev/Project-Power-BI-Templates/Project for the Web/Readme.md

 Prerequisites
 -------------

-To use the Consolidated Project for the web and Project Online Power BI template, you need the
+To use the Consolidated Project for the web Power BI template, you need the
 following:

 -   Project Plan 3(formerly Project Online Professional) or Project Plan 5(formerly Project Online Premium) Subscription